-- Enrolled students are trained as generalists to work to encourage change within individuals, families, groups, organizations and communities.
-Students may work with various client groups that provide services for children, battered women, elderly, the homeless, and individuals with alcohol and other drug issues.
+- Enrolled students are trained as generalists to work to encourage change within individuals, families, groups, organizations, and communities.
+Students may work with various client groups that provide services for children, victims of intimate partner violence, the elderly, individuals with alcohol and other drug issues, and the homeless.
 By graduation, students are solidly prepared for a wide range of careers.

 - The Social Work Professional

 Our graduates have impressive careers — many have gone on to become trauma specialists, medical social workers, child welfare workers, family counselors, educators, and more.

 - The Criminal Justice Student

 - Enrolled students study three broad areas: law enforcement, which upholds the law; the courts, which safeguard the judicial process; and corrections, which provide societal protection and rehabilitation.
 By the time they graduate, students are prepared to work in courts, jails and within law enforcement agencies.

 - The Criminal Justice Professional

 Our graduates have impressive careers — many have gone on to become FBI agents, investigators, crime analysts, police officers, and more.